-Plantar Fasciitis Treatment- Heel pain that is felt on the underside or bottom of the foot is often caused by an often-painful condition called Plantar Fasciitis.
+Heel pain you feel on the underside or bottom of the foot often causes an often-painful condition called Plantar Fasciitis.

 - Plantar Fasciitis, also called a heel spur, causes pain, irritation, and inflammation across the bottom of the foot.
-The plantar fascia, a ligament that runs from the heel of your foot to the ball, connects your heel bone to your toes.
+The plantar fascia, is a ligament that runs from the heel of your foot to the ball.
+It connects your heel bone to your toes.
 When this ligament becomes strained, it can result in chronic pain.
-Plantar Fasciitis Treatment is geared toward decreasing that irritation.

 What Does Plantar Fasciitis Feel Like?

-- It’s one of the most common causes of foot discomfort, causing a sharp pain that feels like a pin or knife that’s been stuck in your heel when you wake up in the morning and begin walking.
-Although the pain will start to subside as you move around through the day, it can reappear if you stand for a long period of time, or when you stand up after sitting behind a desk for most of the day.
+- It’s one of the most common causes of foot discomfort.
+Plantar fasciitis causes a sharp pain.
+This feels like a pin or knife stuck in your heel when you wake up in the morning and begin walking.
+Although the pain will start to subside as you move around through the day, it can reappear if you stand for a long period of time.
+Above all, the worst pain comes when you stand up after sitting behind a desk for most of the day.